-Free will donations accepted for the delicious appetizers from Red Bicycle Catering!
+Free will donations accepted for the delicious snacks will be available!
 Don’t miss these amazing films and the opportunity to engage with others in our community!
 This film series is underwritten by a Peace and Justice Grant through the United Methodist Church

 Wednesday, June 28th: “How to Let Go of the World and Love All the Things Climate Can’t Change” Critically acclaimed film by Oscar nominated Director Josh Fox (Gasland) contemplates our climate-change future by exploring the human qualities that global warming can’t destroy.
 Traveling to 12 countries on 6 continents, the film acknowledges that it may be too late to stop some of the worst consequences and asks, what is it that climate change can’t destroy?
 What is so deep within us that no calamity can take it away?

-Wednesday, August 23rd:“Beyond Standing Rock” This highly acclaimed film investigates the collision of energy development and tribal rights/sovereignty.
-“BEYOND STANDING ROCK” explores these issues through three different tribal stories: The Dakota Access Pipeline (Standing Rock Sioux), the Southern Ute Tribe energy development, and a coalition of tribes in the Four Corners region, fighting for control over the Bears Ears National Monument
+Wednesday, August 23rd: “Beyond Standing Rock” is a highly acclaimed film that investigates the collision of energy development and tribal rights/sovereignty.
+The film masterfully explores these issues through three different tribal stories: The Dakota Access Pipeline (Standing Rock Sioux), the Southern Ute Tribe energy development, and a coalition of tribes in the Four Corners region, fighting for control over the Bears Ears National Monument.